-Eating with Lap-band surgery quiz - portion size
+Eating with Lap-band surgery questions and answers – portion size

-What is the correct portion of food for a Lap-band patient?
+What is the correct portion of food for a Lap-band surgery patient?
 What are the signals your body gives to tell you when to stop eating?
-Should you rely on your body's signals to tell you when?
+Should you rely on your body’s signals to tell you when?
 These are some of the questions you must remember the answer to so you can master living with Lap-band surgery.
-Dr. Simpson's quizzes make remembering everything you need to know about the Lap-band as easy as it possibly can be.
+Dr. Simpson makes remembering everything you need to know about the device as easy as it possibly can be.

-Successful Lap-band patients eat a portion of food and walk away
+Successful Lap-band patients consume a portion of food and walk away

 The total portion size being no more than: four ounces of protein (meat, fish, or poultry), and no more than six ounces of vegetables (excluding corn or potatoes).